dcunited001/dcunited001.github.io/_posts/2017-02-07-oneirontology-semiotics-karma-and-oral-consequentialism.md

 hearts and minds.
 Emotions, thoughts, words, actions, rigid beliefs.
 It comes from our hearts first.

-If we survive the next 100 years, we'll survive for 10,000 years.
+If We survive the next 100 years, we'll survive for 10,000 years.
 Humanity has enough problems given our current circumstances and possibility of catastrophe in the near future...
 Why should we permit conflict to burden us more?!
-If we need the best aspects of the human condition to inspire us through this next century, should we continue to sow the worst seeds of human behavior?
+If We need the best aspects of the human condition to inspire us through this next century, should we continue to sow the worst seeds of human behavior?
 Those malignant saprolings which are fallible at best and malevolent when unchecked?